-Outside of advances in technology, one of the biggest factors affecting the health care industry and field of psychology today is the Patient Protection and Affordable Care Act (PPACA)*, commonly referred to as the Affordable Care Act (ACA) or "Obamacare."
+Outside of advances in technology, one of the factors affecting the health care industry and field of psychology in 2016 is the Patient Protection and Affordable Care Act (PPACA)*, commonly referred to as the Affordable Care Act (ACA) or "Obamacare."
 Not only is ACA affecting Texas patients' access to treatment, including mental health care and psychological services, it is also changing the entire landscape of the psychology sector including how psychology schools in Texas are preparing students.

 Dr. Bill Raey, President and Chief Executive Officer of OMNI Behavioral Health and an international visiting psychology professor, cautions current and aspiring psychologists to be prepared for this shift.

 "With health care reform, psychology as a discipline is changing a lot.
 It's not going to be sufficient enough to just get a degree in psychology without having a pretty broad multiple disciplinary perspective with the actual application of it, whether through research or practice."

 Many Texas universities are preparing students for the changes Dr. Raey mentioned.
 They are refreshing curriculum and offering online psychology degree programs so prospective students and current psychology professionals are prepared for the rapid changes in the field.